Brainvibe/1UpLoot/README.md

 ### Performance

 * Performance locally is at 93, but due to heroku deployment, the performance took a big hit going to 74.
-This is all due to the third party requests.
+This is all due to the third-party requests.

 ## Non-automated testing

 ### Links

-* Checked all links especially the footer social icons, to make sure they were opening on a new tab correctly.
+* Checked all links, namely the footer social icons, to make sure they were opening on a new tab correctly.
 * Opened the app in different devices to check their responsiveness.

 ### Login/Register testing

 ### Login

-* Typed incorrect credentials in order to see if the correct error message was given to the user
+* Typed incorrect credentials in order to see if the correct error message was given to the user.
 * Tried to login without any text in the input fields to test the validation and feedback message to the user, on both username and password.
 * Tested sign up link, to see if it was redirected correctly to register page.
-* Tested after login if the user was correctly displayed in the navbar
+* Tested after login if the user was correctly displayed in the navbar.
-* Tested if the correct navbar options were being displayed after login
+* Tested if the correct navbar options were being displayed after login.
 * Tested all links after the user is logged in.

 ### Register

 * Typed username that existed already in the database to see if the feedback message was given to the user.
 * Typed without any text to see if the form validation was working and the appropriate messaging was delivered to the user.
-* Typed only username to test the validation to avoid creating accounts without user name
+* Typed only username to test the validation to avoid creating accounts without user name.
-* Typed only password to avoid creating accounts without any passwords and the correct message was given to the user
+* Typed only password to avoid creating accounts without any passwords and the correct message was given to the user.
 * Tested if the register routine was working correctly and not allowing creation of duplicate users.
 For each entry I've check in mongodb if there was any duplicate entries.

 ### Logout

 * Tested if the user was logged out completely from the page, by checking the session in dev tools.
-* Checked if the correct navbar options were displayed correctly after logout by checking if the user is logged or not.
+* Checked if the correct navbar options were displayed correctly after logout by checking if the user was authenticated or not.
 * Tested all links after being logged out to see if everything was redirected correctly.

 ### Search

-* Added a game for each platform and genres, to test if all searches were being done correctly
+* Added a game for each platform and genres, to test if all searches were being done correctly.
-* Ran a search for all platforms, retro platforms and genres, to test if the games that were showing up in the results were not from other users, and only from the session user logged in.
+* Ran a search for all platforms, retro platforms and genres, to test if the games that were showing up in the results were not from other users, and only from the session user authenticated.

 ### Loot/Game list

 * Tested if loop.index was corrected implemented by adding several games, and make sure a unique modal was opened for each game.
-* Tested opening modal for each game and make sure that (Edit and Ok buttons) were being redirected to the game that was selected.
+* Tested opening modal for each game and made sure that the Edit and OK buttons were being redirected to the game that was selected.
-* Added several games to test if all values were introduzed correctly in the database and showing correctly in modal.
+* Added several games to test if all values were introduced correctly in the database and showing correctly in modal.
-* Tested if all games were showing correctly for each user And not all users.
-This was done by creating several different accounts and creation of several game lists on different users.
+* Tested if all games were showing correctly for the relevant user and not for all users.
+This was done by creating several different accounts and by adding several games to different users' libraries.

 ### Add Games

 * Tried to submit different values on all fields to check if they were being saved correctly in the database.
 * Tested validation forms, by not entering any text on the required fields, confirming that the user got the correct feedback message.
-* Tried to open add games link without a user being logged in, to see if it was redirected and got the appropriate message.
+* Tried to open "add" games page URL without a user being authenticated, to see if it was redirected and got the appropriate message.
-* Added game for each platform, genre and game condition, to test if all values were being send correctly to the database.
+* Added game for each platform, genre and game condition, to test if all values were sent correctly to the database.

 ### Edit Games

-* Edited every entry, to see if was saving correctly all information into the database.
+* Edited every entry, to see if all the information was saving correctly to the database.
-* Opened manually the edit games page link without a user being logged it, for security purposes.
+* Opened manually the "edit" games page link without a user being authenticated to avoid a non-user to edit the information on an user's account.

 ### Delete

 * Delete task was tested several times with different users logged in, to see if the correct games were being deleted for a single user, and not for all users.
-* Tested the delete task on results and results_genre to check if everything was being redirect correctly.
+* Tested the delete task on results and results_genre to check if everything was being redirected correctly.
-* Modal message confirmation test, if the user was sure he wanted to delete a game.
 * Several combinations of modal delete confirmation, were tested to make sure the game wasn't being deleted by choosing the incorrect option.

 ### Tested Devices

-* Apart from using the dev tools to see if the site was responsive across different resolutions I've tested all features on the following devices:
+* Apart from using the dev tools to see if the site was responsive across different resolutions, I've tested all features on the following devices:
   * One Plus 7 pro
   * Fire HD 10
-  * Ipad
+  * Ipad mini 4
   * Iphone 11
   * Macbook Pro 13"
-  * Windows Desktop
+  * Windows 10 desktop

 ### Tested Browsers